-7.10.11 The donations referred to in subsection 7.10.1 do not include Proceeds disbursed by the Licensed Charity to its Sub-charities.
+7.10.11 The donations referred to in subsection 7.10.1 do not include proceeds disbursed by the licensed charity to its sub-charities.

-- 7.11.1 Proceeds may be donated to, or used in support of, charitable or religious groups outside of Alberta that actively deliver a program or service which provides a community benefit. - 7.11.2 Donated Proceeds must only be used for Charitable or Religious Purposes.
-To be an eligible use of Proceeds outside of Alberta, the nature of the project would have to be an eligible use of Proceeds within Alberta. - 7.11.3 Donations outside of Alberta must be limited to a maximum cumulative total of \$100,000 or 5% of Proceeds earned by the Licensed Charity in the previous calendar year, whichever is less.
-The entire amount may be donated within Canada, however, only \$50,000 or 2.5% of the Proceeds earned the previous calendar year, whichever is less, may be donated outside of Canada. - 7.11.4 Donations of Proceeds outside of Alberta require the prior approval of the AGLC. - 7.11.5 Donations outside of Alberta but within Canada will only be approved for the purpose of: - a) disaster/emergency relief; - b) supporting nationally recognized charitable programs; and - c) supporting medical and educational research programs. - 7.11.6 Donations of Proceeds outside of Canada will only be approved for the purpose of: - a) international disaster/emergency relief; and - b) projects in countries that the Board considers as developing or underdeveloped and countries that appear on the Canadian International Development Agency (CIDA) list of countries and territories eligible for Canadian official development assistance, which support: - i) the development of local self-sufficiency in the provision of basic human needs for water, food, sanitation or shelter; or ii) the provision of primary health care (i.e., acute care and public health) and basic education (i.e., reading, writing and basic math).
+- 7.11.1 Proceeds may be donated to, or used in support of, charitable or religious groups outside of Alberta that actively deliver a program or service which provides a community benefit. - 7.11.2 Donated proceeds must only be used for charitable or religious purposes.
+To be an eligible use of proceeds outside of Alberta, the nature of the project would have to be an eligible use of proceeds within Alberta. - 7.11.3 Donations outside of Alberta must be limited to a maximum cumulative total of \$100,000 or 5 per cent of proceeds earned by the licensed charity in the previous fiscal year, whichever is less.
+The entire amount may be donated within Canada, however, only \$50,000 or 2.5 per cent of the proceeds earned the previous fiscal year, whichever is less, may be donated outside of Canada.
+(Amended Jul 2019) - 7.11.4 Donations of proceeds outside of Alberta require the prior approval of AGLC. - 7.11.5 Donations outside of Alberta but within Canada will only be approved for the purpose of: - a) disaster/emergency relief; - b) supporting nationally recognized charitable programs; and - c) supporting medical and educational research programs. - 7.11.6 Donations of proceeds outside of Canada will only be approved for the purpose of: - a) international disaster/emergency relief; and - b) projects in countries that the Board considers as developing or underdeveloped and countries that the Canadian federal government approves for international development, which support: - i) the development of local self-sufficiency in the provision of basic human needs for water, food, sanitation or shelter; or

-Note: Donations may be made directly to a specific eligible project or may be made directly to an organization which complies with the following standards:

-- registered or incorporated in Canada for the purpose of carrying out projects and programs of international development assistance or international emergency relief (e.g., World Vision Canada, Care-Canada, Canadian Red Cross); - actively engaged in projects and programs of international development assistance or international emergency relief; - maintains a clearly identifiable fund to which Canadians voluntarily contribute funds for purposes of international development assistance or international emergency relief; and - accepts donations of Proceeds and uses donated Proceeds for purposes approved by the AGLC. - 7.11.7 The donor group (Licensed Charity or Sub-charity) must maintain a record of all donations and the purpose of each donation, and, if requested, provide the information to the AGLC. - 7.11.8 No donor group, an individual member of the donor group, or a corporation, society, non-profit group, partnership, limited partnership or proprietorship that the donor group or an individual member of the donor group is related to, shall directly or indirectly receive funds, goods, services or any other item of value from the recipient group or from any individual member of the recipient group or intermediary in return for a donation of Proceeds. - 7.11.9 Licensed Charities requesting to donate Proceeds out of Alberta in an amount up to but not exceeding \$10,000 must provide the following information with the request: - a) description of the project/facility to which funds will be applied;
+- ii) the provision of primary health care (i.e., acute care and public health) and basic education (i.e., reading, writing and basic math). - 7.11.7 Donations may be made directly to a specific eligible project or may be made directly to an organization which complies with the following standards: - a) registered or incorporated in Canada for the purpose of carrying out projects and programs of international development assistance or international emergency relief (e.g., World Vision Canada, Care-Canada, Canadian Red Cross); - b) actively engaged in projects and programs of international development assistance or international emergency relief; - c) maintains a clearly identifiable fund to which Canadians voluntarily contribute funds for purposes of international development assistance or international emergency relief; and - d) accepts donations of proceeds and uses donated proceeds for purposes approved by AGLC.
+(Amended Jul 2019) - 7.11.8 The donor group (licensed charity or sub-charity) must maintain a record of all donations and the purpose of each donation, and, if requested, provide the information to AGLC. - 7.11.9 The donor group, an individual member of the donor group, or a corporation, society, non-profit group, partnership, limited partnership or proprietorship that the donor group or an individual member of the donor group is related to, must not directly or indirectly receive funds, goods, services or any other item of value from the recipient group or from any individual member of the recipient group or intermediary in return for a donation of proceeds.
+(Amended Jul 2019) - 7.11.10 Licensed charities requesting to donate proceeds outside of Alberta in an amount up to but not exceeding \$10,000 must provide the following information with the request: - a) description of the project/facility to which funds will be applied;